teslakitty2/teslakitty2/README.md

 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about
-- 📫 How to reach me: https://catchat-meow.netlify.app/ this is my chating site
+- 📫 How to reach me: https://catchat-meow.netlify.app/ th is my chating site
 - 😄 Pronouns: cat
 - ⚡ Fun fact: cats are awsome